EzekielMisgae/NestJS-REST-API/README.md

 # NestJS REST API

-A production-ready NestJS REST API for managing users, products, and transactions with PostgreSQL, TypeORM, and comprehensive error handling.
+NestJS REST API for managing users, products, and transactions with PostgreSQL, TypeORM, and comprehensive error handling.

 ## Features